Hamilton cycles in dense vertex-transitive graphs: Hamilton cycles in iron connected vertex-transitive graphs

 (See Figure~\ref{fig:Rprime}.)
 For the set $L_1=S_0\cup S_1^0\cup S_2^0$ we have

 \wdeg{\mathrm{d\overline{eg}}} The graph $R'_1$ can be viewed as an edge-weighted graph, where the weight of each its edge is the density of the corresponding regular pair.
-Thus the weights used on the edges of $R'_1$ are in the interval $[d_1,1]$. \HONZAG{In particular, we have the notion of weighted degree which is defined for a cluster $X\in V(R'_1)$ as the sum of weights of edges incident with $X$, and is denoted $\wdeg(X)$.} Observe that the property that all vertices of $G$ have the same degree gets inherited \HONZAB{by} the weighted graph $R'_1$, i.e., for each cluster $V_i'$, ($i \in [k']$) we have that its weighted degree satisfies
+Thus the weights used on the edges of $R'_1$ are in the interval $[d_1/4,1]$.
+In particular, we have the notion of weighted degree which is defined for a cluster $X\in V(R'_1)$ as the sum of weights of edges incident with $X$, and is denoted $\wdeg(X)$.
+Observe that the property that all vertices of $G$ have the same degree gets inherited by the weighted graph $R'_1$, that is, the valency $\Delta$ of the vertices of $G$ corresponds to weighted degrees of approximately $\Delta\frac{k'}{n}$ of the clusters $V_i'$.
+Taking into account that the relations $n\approx k'm'$ and $\deg_{G'}(v)\approx \Delta$ are only approximate, we get that each cluster $V_i'$, ($i \in [k']$) satisfies

-\HONZAB{The set $S_2^1$ is independent in $R'_2$ by the definition of the graph $R^*$.
+The set $S_2^1$ is independent in $R'_2$ by the definition of the graph $R^*$.
 Indeed, suppose that there is an edge $XY\in E(R'_2)$ inside $S_2^1$.
 Then, by the definition of $R^*$, there is a directed edge from the partner of $X$ (which is in $S^1_1$) to $Y$, a contradiction to the assumption that there are no directed edges from $S^1_1$ to $S^1_2$.
 Further, it can be similarly checked that there are no edges between $S_2^1$ and $S_1^2\cup S_2^2$, or between $S_1^2$ and $S_2^2$.
-This is depicted on Figure~\ref{fig:Rstar}.}
+This is depicted on Figure~\ref{fig:Rstar}.

 At this point, we distinguish three cases.
 Suppose first that $S_1^1=\emptyset$.
-Then the set $L_1$ witnesses (using the bound~\eqref{eq:S0small}) that \HONZAG{$R'_2$ is not $\left(\frac{d_2\beta^2 k'}{500}\right)$-vertex connected, and therefore not $\left(\frac{d_2\beta^2 k'}{500}\right)$-iron}.
+Then the set $L_1$ witnesses (using the bound~\eqref{eq:S0small}) that $R'_2$ is not $\left(\frac{d_2\beta^2 k'}{500}\right)$-vertex connected, and therefore not $\left(\frac{d_2\beta^2 k'}{500}\right)$-iron.
 This contradicts~\eqref{eq:Riron}.
 It remains to consider \begin{itemize} \item \underline{Case A:} $S_1^1\neq \emptyset$ and $\max\{|S_1^2|,|S_2^2|\}> \frac{\beta k'}2$, and \item \underline{Case B:} $S_1^1\neq \emptyset$ and $\max\{|S_1^2|,|S_2^2|\}\le\frac{\beta k'}2$. \end{itemize} Before diving into Case~A and Case~B separately, we make some calculations which will turn out to be useful in both cases.

 We have